 While Apple keeps the App Store safe and sound for its user base, certain developers have been taking advantage of its Apple Developer Enterprise Program to put banned apps on user’s devices.
 The Developer Enterprise program is meant for companies to test their apps internal and deploy employee-only apps on company’s devices, without having to make them available on the App Store

 Earlier this year, TechCrunch found out how gambling apps made their way to iPhones by misusing Apple’s Enterprise App Certificate program.
-Apple does not allow gambling and slot apps in the App Store so makers of such apps usually rely on websites such as IGTSlots to reach iPhone based customers through the mobile web.
 The misuse of Enterprise app program was not limited to shady unknown companies as popular social media giant Facebook was also caught using the same program to push its spyware VPN apps to Apple’s platform.

 Similarly Google was also caught misusing the Developer Enterprise program, which resulted in Apple revoking both Facebook and Google’s certificates.